The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: Introduction and definition of the model

-acting self-adjointly on the $N$--spin {\scshape Hilbert} space $(\C^2)^{\otimes N}\cong\C^{2^N}$, that is, the $N$-fold tensor product of the two-dimensional complex {\scshape Hilbert} space $\C^{2}$ for a single spin.
-Here $N\geq 2$ is the total number of a collection of three-component spin--$1/2$ operators and $S^{\,\alpha}_{i}/2$ denotes the spin operator with index $i$ and component $\alpha$ given by the tensor product of $N$ factors
+that is, the $N$-fold tensor product of the two-dimensional complex {\scshape Hilbert} space $\C^{2}$ for a single spin.
+Here $N\geq 2$ is the total number of a collection of three-component spin-$1/2$ operators where the selfadjoint spin operator $S^{\,\alpha}_{i}/2$ with component $\alpha$ and index (or ``site'') $i$ is given by the tensor product of $N$ factors according to